-Start Small to get Organized using these simple and easy ideas.
+Start Small to get Organized using these simple and easy tips and ideas.

 This is the third post in the Jump Start Organizing Series.
 Check out the 1st and 2nd posts here if you missed them: Decluttering 101 and Tidy Home in 30 Minutes.
-Getting started is always the hardest part.
-Before you know it you’ll be on a roll and want to finish the whole house.
+Getting started is always the hardest part but before you know it you’ll be on a roll and want to finish the whole house.
+Sometimes we tend to over complicate organizing our homes.
+Start with these easy ideas that often get overlooked but can make a huge difference.

 Returned Borrowed Items – If you’ve borrowed something return it as soon as you can.
 If you’re storing something for someone else, give it back so they can store it themselves.

 Everything has a Specific Home – Make sure everything you own has a “home”.
-Keep like things together and keep them where they are being used.
+Keep like things together and keep them in the room or space where they are being used.

 Clear the Top of a Flat Surface – Horizontal surfaces can be a magnet for clutter.
 Clear the counters, tops of dressers, and other flat surfaces but be aware of what you are placing there.
 Create a drop zone for things that need to be in that area using a basket, file box, or tray.